Infinity Systems: History

 In the late 1970s Infinity introduced the EMIT (electromagnetic induction tweeter) and EMIM (electromagnetic induction midrange) drivers.
 These were flat quasi-ribbons that worked to move air based on the principle of electromagnetic induction.
 The system used samarium–cobalt magnets, allowing for a very low ribbon driver mass-per-unit area.
 Variants were made, such as the EMIT-R (radial emit), the S-EMIT (super emit) and the L-EMIM (large emim).
 The IRS (Infinity Reference System) was an ultra-high-end system, selling at US$65,000 in the 1980s.
 It consisted of 72 EMIT tweeters, 24 EMIM midrange drivers, and twelve 12-inch polypropylene woofers in four towers.

+In the mid to late 1970's Infinity made the Monitor II 4-way speaker using the unique Walsh Transmission Tweeter.
+The Walsh tweeter looks much like a conical Ice Cream Cone (a traditional shape for an American confection (food)).
+The principle for the cone shape is to cause the typically directional High Frequencies to be emitted form the cone surface in a 360-degree horizontal dispersion pattern.
+Said to enhance the listening.
+Each Walsh Transmission tweeter was handmade.

 Nudell left to form Genesis Technologies, a high-end loudspeaker company, founded in Seattle in 1991.
 Genesis' original flagship system, the 1.2, retailed for US$235,000, and is basically an updated Infinity IRS system.

-Since the departure of Nudell, Infinity speaker designs have taken a more mass market-oriented approach.
+After the departure of Nudell, Infinity speaker designs took a more mass market-oriented approach.
 The efficient SM (Studio Monitor) series incorporated a polycell tweeter and graphite-impregnated midrange/woofers.
 While not as elaborate or high end as previous Infinity efforts, they filled a popular consumer niche.